cscheid/cscheid.net/_posts/2015-05-07-refusing-to-review-closed-access-manuscripts.markdown

 circumstances deprive you of the power to enact these changes yourself.
-At the same time, if people like myself, who have the choice to act differently, do not try to change the situation, then certainly publishers with vast bank accounts will be happy to maintain the status quo.
+At the same time, if people like myself, who have the choice to act differently, do not try to change the situation, then certainly publishers will be happy to maintain the status quo.

 I encourage you to forward this letter to your supervisors and executive boards.